-As per amended and restated facilities agreement, the Company cannot distribute dividends till it achieves COD for the plant expansion, as defined in the Amended & Restated WPA (see 2 above).
-The COD is expected to be achieved on 15 September 2016.
+As per amended and restated facilities agreement, the company cannot distribute dividends till it achieves COD.
+The COD is expected to be achieved on 15th September 2016.
+After achievement of COD, the management will take further decision on proposed dividend.